Continuous Heart Monitoring Made Simple

 Lifetime Risk

 ECG247 supports long-term heart rhythm monitoring.
-Diagnosis and treatment decisions should always be made by qualified healthcare professionals.
+Clinical interpretation, diagnosis and treatment decisions should always be made by qualified healthcare professionals.

 Illustration showing atrial fibrillation and associated health risks across organ systems